cgadal-packages/pydune/doc/examples/tutorials/download_ERAdata.rst

 .. code-block:: default

-    from PyDune.Data_processing.Meteorological import downloadCDS as CDS
+    from PyDune.data_processing.meteorological import downloadCDS as CDS

     month = [i for i in range(1, 13)]
     day = [i for i in range(1, 32)]